NCCA/GLFWNGL/README.md

 #GLFWNGL
 ![alt tag](http://nccastaff.bournemouth.ac.uk/jmacey/GraphicsLib/Demos/SDLNGL.png)

-This is the simplest SDL / NGL demo using a GLFW as the window / context creation [GLFW](http://www.glfw.org/faq.html)
+This is the simplest GLFW / NGL demo using a GLFW as the window / context creation [GLFW](http://www.glfw.org/faq.html)